 The main beaches on the island are:

-Definitely, if you go in full summer, you will find in these beaches the relax that is missed in Es Grau beach.
-And also see an amazing and virgin landscape in the north of Menorca.
+If you go in summer, you will find the relaxation missed at Es Grau beach on these coves.
+And also see a unique and virgin landscape in the north of Menorca.

-Menorcan people are focused on the protection of nature, cause that, it's a Biosphere Reserve.
-In the natural park of Es Grau, it's more appreciated.
-It's an area on the north of Mahon, that goes from Es Grau to Favaritx approximately.
+Menorca is a Biosphere Reserve.
+Menorcan people are focused on the preservation of nature.
+In the natural park of Es Grau, it's appreciated.
+It's an area north of Mahon that goes from Es Grau to Favaritx.

-Inside this park, and very close to the beach, there's the Albufera.
-An amazing place with a nice ecosystem that allows the increase of birds, that were almost on the danger of extinction time ago.
+Inside this park and very close to the beach, there's the Albufera.
+It's a fantastic place with a pleasant ecosystem that allows birds to increase.
+But, unfortunately, most of them were almost in extinction danger some time ago.